 The issued bonds are bearer bonds and all bonds were issued as uncertified securities.
-Bonds, except for Privatbanka 10 bonds, were not issued under a public offering.
+Bonds, except for the Privatbanka 10 bond, Privatbanka 12 bond and Privatbanka 13 bond, were not issued under a public offering.
 Bonds were not accepted at the listed securities market or any other stock market.